Tomás Domingos

-Tomás Caldas Januário Carvalho Domingos (born 1 May 1999) is a Portuguese professional footballer who plays as a right-back for Académico de Viseu.
+Tomás Caldas Januário Carvalho Domingos (born 1 May 1999) is a Portuguese professional footballer who plays as a right-back for Primeira Liga club Académico de Viseu.

-Football career
+Career

 On 13 September 2020, Domingos made his professional debut with Mafra in a Liga Portugal 2 match against Cova da Piedade.

 On 22 June 2022, Primeira Liga side Santa Clara announced the signing of Domingos on a three-year contract.
 However, the right-back suffered a car accident on the Summer of 2022, which affected his ability to start off well for Santa Clara, and he went on to never make an appearance for the Azores-based team.
 In the January transfer window of 2023, Domingos was linked with a move to Casa Pia, but the transfer collapsed.

 On 11 July 2023, Domingos signed a two-year contract with Madeira-based side Marítimo, who had been recently relegated to the Liga Portugal 2.

 On 1 July 2025, Domingos moved to Académico de Viseu on a two-season deal.